danielsomerfield/go-strong-auth-plugin/readme.md

 TODO
 ----
+- add configuration for how often to check file for reload, based on env variable
 - configuration UI
 - strong default algorithm, keysize, and iteration count, if not specified
 - User configuration support